SCREENING DOWN SYNDROME IN EARLY PREGNANCY

 Trisomy 13 (Ptau Syndrome)

-Invasive test
+4. Invasive test

-CVS (Chorionic villus sampling) done between 10 -13 weeks or amniocentesis done between 16 –18 weeks.
-These genetic test analyzes baby’s own genetic material, collected from the amniotic fluid or placenta.
+These genetic test analyse baby’s own genetic material, collected from the amniotic fluid or placenta by a fetal medicine expert.

 Apponitment To Dr. Shweta Mathur Send Message To Srijjan Clinic